 - a support letter from your advisor.

 It is simple.
+Each applicant must have an ACM web account in order to fill the application in – but the account is free to set up (go to https://accounts.acm.org/signin.cfm).
 Complete the online application form.
-In order for an application to be considered for award, it is necessary that all sections be completed.
+In order for an application to be considered, it is necessary that all sections be completed.
 The support letter is essential to your application.
 Applications without recommendation letters submitted by the corresponding application deadline will not be reviewed.
-Each applicant must set up an ACM web account in order to complete the application — but the account is free to set up.
+Make sure with your advisor that your support letter is uploaded within the deadline, too, otherwise your application will result incomplete, even if submitted in time.

 If you have any questions on the ACM-W Scholarship program that are not addressed through this page, please email ACM-W Scholarship Committee chair Professor Viviana Bono for any additional information.